Posted by familylaw on 17th June 2020

 What shall I do if my children do not want to spend time with one parent after our separation?

-We are often asked what to do if a child doesn’t want to spend time with the parent who doesn’t live with them, Gemma Rowe explains the legalities of the situation.
+We are often asked what to do if a child doesn’t want to spend time with the parent who doesn’t live with them, in this article we explain the legalities of the situation.

 Unless you have serious valid concerns or worries for your child’s welfare, such as alcohol/drug misuse, domestic abuse, abduction or concerns regarding their physical/emotional harm (in which case you should seek assistance from your Local Authority or the police upon how to deal with this moving forward as well as approaching a family solicitor for legal advice), you should not stop your child from having contact with one parent.